sci-42ver/SICP_SDF/SDF_notes.md

 - > In chapter 5 we will transcend this embedding strategy, using the powerful idea of metalinguistic abstraction.
 ### chapter 6
 - > This is a kind of layering strategy, which we will expand upon in chapter 6.
-# code base func description
+# func description
+## code base
 - [`n:...`](https://stackoverflow.com/questions/78815439/weird-definition-of-close-enuf-in-software-design-for-flexibility)
 - `(default-object)`
   - ~~maybe just returns `#t` for `default-object?` implied by `(remove default-object? ...)`.~~
     > The procedure default-object produces an object that is *different from any possible constant*.
 The procedure default-object? *identifies* that value.
+## scheme internal
+- `make-parameter` see https://srfi.schemers.org/srfi-39/srfi-39.html and common/predicate-counter.scm
 # Acknowledgment
 - > the lambda papers
   [See](https://research.scheme.org/lambda-papers/)